-- 1. Junior or Senior status - 2.
-Be eligible for admission to graduate study or secure permission from the Program Director - Secure the approval of the department in which they wish to earn graduate credit.
+- a.
+Junior or Senior status - b.
+Be eligible for admission to graduate study or secure permission from the Program Director - c.
+Secure the approval of the department in which they wish to earn graduate credit.
 Undergraduate students may earn a maximum of 13 graduate credits.